QuestionAndAnswer/Toastman/README.md

 # Toastman

-Toastman is Postman collection processor that helps extend standard postman capabilites.
+Toastman is Postman collection processor that repacks single requests into new collection.
 It allows to chain and reuse requests from Postman collection, call them in different orders to cover all API use case scenarios.
-It just takes original Postman collection, searching all the requests inside and building new fake collection that is might be passed to Newman.
+It just takes original Postman collection, searching all the requests inside and building new fake collection.

 ## Installation